zonbrisad/fplot/README.md

 - [ ] arithmetics
 - [ ] counting
 - [ ] integrating
-- [ ] finding min/max
 - [ ] Add: option to generate template config file
 - [ ] Add: Local directory for storage of userdefined config scripts ~/.config/fplot
 - [ ] Automatic detection of file type
-- [ ] Individual timer for all plots
-- [ ] Derived plots, plots based on other plots, downsampling, average, derivation
+- [x] Derived plots, plots based on other plots, downsampling, average, derivation
-- [ ] Ability to set fixed plot min/max limits
+- [x] Ability to set fixed plot min/max limits
 - [x] Invividual plot Title

 ## Suggestions

+- [ ] Support gpio
+- [ ] Remove --plotcpu and replace it with --plot cpu
+- [ ] Make a number of kernel data available as "files" via --plot
+- [ ] Remove --plotpid and use --plot pid, --plot option will assume that a number is a pid
+- [ ] Individual timer for all plots
+- [ ] finding min/max

 ### Alternative plot parameter system